 Kaladi Beach

 • Kaladi: Probably the most beautiful beach on Kythira.
-To get to the beach you need to walk down a 124-step steep stone staircase (but it is totally worth it!)
-Kaladi is omega-shaped with two small bays, turquoise water, pebbles, and sand in some places.
-Pebbled, nudism friendly, not organized (no Kanteen, no water, nothing).
+To get to the beach you need to walk down a 124-step steep stone staircase (but it is worth it!).
+Kaladi is omega-shaped, not organized, with two small bays, turquoise water, pebbles, and sand in some places.
 Access is from the village of Fratsia if you are coming from the north, and from Livadi from the south.

 A Sandy Beach with trees, some White Washed houses with blue sky in Limnionas Beach Kythira Greece.